jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 1) Stable interface names when kernels or drivers are updated/changed
 1) Stable interface names even if you have to replace broken ethernet cards by new ones

+There is a short technical explanation of how these names are devised in the comments of the [source code here](https://github.com/systemd/systemd/blob/master/src/udev/udev-builtin-net_id.c#L20 "Source Code").

 #### Redhat

 How to configure a static address